 Our CEO Per Heggenes recently addressed the UN General Assembly at the High-Level Dialogue on Energy in New York on this topic.
 He invited governments, financial institutions and the private sector to join us in our collective ambition to reduce 1 billion tons of emissions and empower 1 billion people with renewable energy.
 We will be taking these discussions forward at COP26.

 Together with our partner Sustainable Energy for All and the Rockefeller Foundation, we will host a dedicated SDG7 Pavilion for the People and for the Planet at the summit.
 The pavilion will provide a venue for critical and inclusive conversations on the transition to renewable energy.
-We invite all those who want to host a session at our pavilion to submit a proposal before the end of Thursday 30 September.

 We believe regenerative and circular agriculture is another key pathway to reducing greenhouse gas emissions.
 These practices can also help restore biodiversity and empower rural communities to adapt to climate change.